ibra-econ/python-analysis-quick-reference-guide/viz_qrg.md

     plt.savefig('figpath.svg')

 ## Pandas plotting, matplotlib plotting and seaborn plotting

+**Pandas plotting:**
 Most of pandas’s plotting methods accept an optional ax parameter, which can be a matplotlib subplot object.
 This gives you more flexible placement of subplots in a grid layout.

+The plot attribute contains a “family” of methods for different plot types.
+For exam‐ ple, df.plot() is equivalent to df.plot.line().
+We’ll explore some of these methods next

 ## Scatterplots